mozilla/normandy/docs/dev/recipe-server/workflow.rst

 Self-Repair Setup
 -----------------
+.. note:: Self-repair has been removed from recent versions of Firefox and is disabled by the Shield system add-on.

 Normandy has a self-support-compatible endpoint.
 If you want to test out using Normandy as a self-support server, you can point Firefox to it by setting the ``browser.selfsupport.url`` value in ``about:config`` to